Issuance Program Update

 Treasury Indexed Bonds

-TIB issuance in 2019-20 is expected to be around $2.5 billion (in face value terms).
+TIB issuance in 2019-20 is expected to be around $2 billion to $2.5 billion (in face value terms).
 Two tenders will be conducted in most months.

 Treasury Notes are a short-term discount security primarily used for within-year financing.
 The volume of Treasury Notes on issue varies depending on the flows of Australian Government receipts and expenditures.

 Issuance of Treasury Notes will usually involve weekly tenders and will be focused around three and six month maturities.